 Having a second camera (and pan/tilt)

 It can actually be useful to add another video caller to the call from inside the conference room, to provide a second camera to the remotes.
 The main camera will show the whole room.
-The second camera needs a “cameraman” who will point it at people who are talking for any length of time.
+The second camera might have a “cameraman” who will point it at people who are talking for any length of time.
 That way the remotes see the person better — in the wide room view, people’s faces are not very well defined.

 Note that if you are pushing the limits of your CPU or bandwidth, a second camera may not be workable.